 Legal / compliance transparency: Clear acceptable-use policy and privacy practices.

-Pricing model: Per-GB, per-IP, or subscription — choose what aligns to your volume.
+Pricing model: Per-GB, per-IP, or subscription — choose what aligns with your volume.

 Start small: Test proxies on a low-volume pilot to measure success and tweak settings.